martinpi/Tracery/README.md

 - Clone or download this repository
 - The project builds `iOS` and `macOS` framework targets, which can be linked to your projects
-- To work with the playground, open Playgrounds/Tracery.playground
+- To work with the playground, open Playgrounds/Tracery.playground (the playground is not maintained in the moment though and might get removed in the future)
+- Build the command line target `ephemeral` to run the parser from command line

 ### Carthage